HerramadeusGameAppLib/NetEaseMusicCacheDecoder/README.md

 # Just a practice as a beginner of Python.

 Instruction:
+Decoder:
 Drag the cache file(.uc) onto this script and the corresponding .mp3 file will be generated at the same directory.

+Downloader:
+Copy the music url(such as: https://music.163.com/#/song?id=527717772) as command line input and, ENTER!